barima24/Pharma-Sales-Analysis/README.md

 1. The Sales Representative can track their performances through-out the periods to plan their marketing activities.
 2. The Team Managers can track their teams' performances through-out the periods to plan their teams' activities.
 3. Executive team can track Revenue numbers to monitor alignment with the set targets to influence medium to long term strategies.
-Note: You are to use the company's standard colors across your reports.
-You will find the Logo and Color guides in the Assets Folder you can download in the next lesson.